mubid-01/LACMAFNet/README.md

-# LACMAFNet: A Lesion-aware Hierarchical Gating Framework for Robust Multimodal Brain Lesion Segmentation
+# SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions

-This repository provides the model description for **LACMAFNet**, a single, unified framework for robustly segmenting heterogeneous brain lesions from multi-modal MRI scans, as presented in the paper:
+This repository provides the model description for **SYNAPSE-Net**, a single, unified framework for robustly segmenting heterogeneous brain lesions from multi-modal MRI scans, as presented in the paper:

-> **LACMAFNet: A Lesion-aware Hierarchical Gating Framework for Robust Multimodal Brain Lesion Segmentation**
+> **SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions**
 > *Md.
 Mehedi Hassan, Shafqat Alam, Shahriar Ahmed Seam, and Maruf Ahmed*

 ## Overview

-LACMAFNet is designed to address two critical challenges in clinical neuroimaging: the lack of **generalization** across different pathologies and the high **performance variance** of specialized deep learning models.
+SYNAPSE-Net is designed to address two critical challenges in clinical neuroimaging: the lack of **generalization** across different pathologies and the high **performance variance** of specialized deep learning models.

-Instead of creating separate 'point solutions' for each task, LACMAFNet provides a single, powerful, and adaptable architecture that achieves state-of-the-art performance across a variety of brain lesion segmentation tasks, including white matter hyperintensities (WMH), ischemic stroke, and glioblastoma.
+Instead of creating separate 'point solutions' for each task, SYNAPSE-Net provides a single, powerful, and adaptable architecture that achieves state-of-the-art performance across a variety of brain lesion segmentation tasks, including white matter hyperintensities (WMH), ischemic stroke, and glioblastoma.

 ## Key Features